 - Day-of Timeline: 9:00 AM setup through 4:00 PM cleanup — what happens each hour

-- Patient FAQ Answers: Common questions donors will ask (e.g., "Does it hurt?", "How long does it take?", "Can I drive after?")
+- Patient FAQ: Answer common questions donors may ask (e.g., "Does it hurt?", "How long does it take?", "Can I eat beforehand?").

-- Emergency Procedures: What to do if a donor feels faint or has an adverse reaction
+- Emergency Procedures: What to do if a donor feels faint or has an adverse reaction.
+Include clear steps for the team to follow.

-Enhance your presentation with purposeful multimedia and effects:
+Enhance your presentation with the following multimedia and effects:

 - Transitions: Apply transitions between ALL slides (consistent and professional — avoid distracting ones like Vortex or Shred)